Best High-Yield Business Savings Account for November 2024

 Bluevine is technically a small business checking account.
 But it offers a higher APY than most business savings accounts.
 And there's no monthly fee for the basic checking account, so it's great for businesses of all sizes.

-Standard tier customers can earn 2.0% APY on balances up to $250,000 with monthly eligibility requirements; 0% APY on balances over $250,000.
+Standard tier customers can earn 1.5% APY on balances up to $250,000 with monthly eligibility requirements; 0% APY on balances over $250,000.
 You get this if you spend $500 per month with your Bluevine debit card OR receive $2,500 per month in customer payments.

-Premier customers can earn 4.25% APY without minimum qualifications.
+Premier tier customers can earn 4.25% APY without minimum qualifications.
 This paid plan offers additional advantages, such as access to priority customer support and a 50% discount on the majority of standard payment fees.

 It's kind of the best of both worlds - a checking account with high interest, plus sub-accounts for your savings goals.
+Plus, you can order multiple debit cards for your team, adding flexibility when making business purchases.

 Bluevine accepts cash deposits at over 90,000 Green Dot locations and over 1,500 Allpoint+ ATMs (though there's a fee).[1]
 That also makes it ideal for businesses that receive cash.